 If your family needs more space, you still have some options to consider beyond a suite.
 Some ships offer cabins with connecting doors.
 Other cabins may also have connecting balconies.
 And, some lines have “family” cabins that are charged out at a reasonable rate.

 You could also consider booking one balcony and the adjacent or nearby inside room.
 Family members who are sleeping in the interior room would still have easy access to a the balcony.
 Plus, your family would gain access to two bathrooms!

 4. How much non-sleeping time will you spend in your cabin?

 A final significant factor to consider is the amount of time your family will actually spend in your room.
 If your cabin will primarily be a place to sleep, bathe, and store your luggage, then the actual size of the cabin and its amenities are less important.
 Choosing a cruise cabin that’s an interior room or an outside room could be quite comfortable and affordable.

 But, let’s say your family members love to lounge around in quarters from time to time.
 Or, you have four or more people.
 You should consider getting the most square footage that you can reasonably afford.

 While non-suite cabins will typically be 150-190 square feet, suites will often start in the range of 250-300 square feet.
 Some of the larger and most expensive suites can exceed well over 4,000 square feet.
 (For a real show-stopper, check out the Ultimate Family Suite on Royal Caribbean’s Symphony of the Seas.)

-When it comes time for choosing a cruise ship room for your family, keep in mind these key differences between cruise cabins: access to natural light, access to fresh air, and amount of living space.
+When it comes time for choosing a cruise ship room for your family, keep in mind these key differences between cruise cabins: access to natural light, access to fresh air, and the amount of living space.
 And, you should also consider how much time your family will actually spend in the cabin.
-More time in cabin favors choosing a cruise cabin with more space.
+More time in the cabin favors choosing a cruise cabin with more space.